Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

-In this subsection, we explore the methods for finding the optimal pulse combinations through the modeling of dual-pulse writing and numerical calculation for $\beta$ ($\beta$ = $|V1|$ -- $|V2|$).
-The selected $\beta$ determines the operation window width, i.e., the intersection of WSR and the target window.
-The final WSR expression can be viewed as a composite function of two WSR functions concerning a single pulse ($WSR1(V)$ and $WSR2(V)$).
-Since the switching probabilities of the two write operations are statistically independent (see Sec. \ref{SecIndep}), the final WSR in dual-pulse writing (noted as $F(V1,\beta)$) is treated as:
+We developed a numerical model to optimize the pulse combinations for the dual-pulse reconfiguration strategy ($\beta$ = $|V1|$ -- $|V2|$). $\beta$ determines the width of the operating window, which can be defined as the intersection of the WSR and the target window.
+The final WSR can be expressed as a composite of two WSR functions for the single pulses $WSR1(V)$ and $WSR2(V)$.
+Because the switching probabilities of two write operations are statistically independent (see Sec. \ref{SecIndep}), the final WSR of the dual-pulse reconfiguration strategy ($F(V1,\beta$)) can be expressed as

-The WSR function of a single pulse is shown in Fig. \ref{fig5Model}A, which has a sigmoid-like shape and holds a similar behavior in 00-FF and FF-00 polarized writing.
-Here we introduce Assumption (a): Single pulses of different polarities correspond to the same WSR function, i.e., $WSR1(V) \approx WSR2(V)$.
-Thus,
+Fig. \ref{fig5Model}A shows the WSR function of a single-pulse, which has a sigmoid-like shape and behaves similarly with both 00–FF and FF–00 polarized writing.
+This results in Assumption 1: Single pulses of different polarities correspond to the same WSR function (i.e., $WSR1(V)\approx WSR2(V)$).
+Thus, Eq. \ref{EqIni} can be revised as

-and its corresponding result (black line in Fig. \ref{fig5Model}B) shows the close agreement with experimental values, indicating its practical feasibility.
+The corresponding result in Fig. \ref{fig5Model}B (black line) shows the close agreement between the numerical model and experimental values, which indicates that Assumption 1 is reasonable.

-Further, a simplification of the calculation can be introduced, noted as Assumption (b): Within a specific voltage range, the voltage is linearly related to the WSR with a slope of $k$, represented by the tangent line (see Fig. \ref{fig5Model}A).
-The parameter $k$ depends on the process variation (for more details, see Section \ref{SecParameters}).
-The results of the combination of Assumption (a) and (b): $F = WSR1(V1) - WSR1(V1)\cdot (WSR1(V1) - k\cdot\beta)$, with $WSR1$ reducing to a unitary function.
-The corresponding result is shown as the blue line in Fig. \ref{fig5Model}B, which is simplified to a univariate quadratic curve.
-In this case, the value of $\beta$ can be determined by solving for the coordinates of the extremes, and the optimal $\beta$ through this method is 0.147 V. More explanation of this solution can be found in Section \ref{SecDualPulse}.
-Considering the accuracy of the source meter, $\beta$ of 0.15 V is finally taken.
+The calculation can be further simplified by Assumption 2: Within a specific range, the voltage is linearly related to the WSR with a slope of $k$, which is represented by the tangent line as shown in Fig. \ref{fig5Model}A. $k$ mainly depends on the process variation (see Sec.\ref{SecParameters}).
+Combining Assumptions 1 and 2 results in

+where $WSR1$ reduces to a unitary function.
+As shown in Fig. \ref{fig5Model}B, the corresponding result (blue line) simplifies to a univariate quadratic curve.
+In this case, the value of $\beta$ can be determined by solving for the coordinates of the extremes, which results in the optimal value for $\beta$ being 0.147 V (Sec. \ref{SecDualPulse}).
+Considering the accuracy of the source meter, $\beta$ was set to a value of 0.15 V in the experiment.